hyperledger/fabric/docs/source/build_network.rst

 and two Peer Orgs (``Org1`` & ``Org2``) each managing and maintaining two peer nodes.
 This file also specifies a consortium - ``SampleConsortium`` - consisting of our two Peer Orgs.
 Pay specific attention to the "Profiles" section at the bottom of this file.
-You will notice that we have several unique profiles.
-A few are worth
+You will notice that we have a unique profile, worth
 noting:

-* ``TwoOrgsOrdererGenesis``: generates the genesis block for a Solo ordering service.

 * ``SampleMultiNodeEtcdRaft``: generates the genesis block for a Raft ordering service.
 Only used if you issue the ``-o`` flag and specify ``etcdraft``.

-* ``SampleDevModeKafka``: generates the genesis block for a Kafka ordering service.
-Only used if you issue the ``-o`` flag and specify ``kafka``.

 * ``TwoOrgsChannel``: generates the genesis block for our channel, ``mychannel``.